Class Act Season 1 Review – Captivating Biographical Drama

 Tapie has the appeal of a classic any-means-necessary grifter type, someone whose ambition exceeds his ability but is backed by a relentless drive.
 From musician to electronics store owner and beyond, Tapie believes, fully, he is destined for greater things.

-Class Act charts his process of trying to achieve those greater things, and also the toll that the pursuit of them takes on Tapie and his family.
+Class Act charts his process of trying to achieve those greater things, as well as the toll that the pursuit of them takes on Tapie and his family.
 It’s a classic tale in many ways of how careerism and unchecked ambition can just as easily lead to personal success as they can utter ruin.

 This will-he-won’t-he quality is the show’s most essential form of drama, but the secondary concern is what the cost will be even if he does.